zed-industries/zed/crates/extension_api/PENDING_CHANGES.md

 - Rename `SlashCommand.tooltip_text` to `SlashCommand.menu_text`
   - We may even want to remove it entirely, as right now this is only used for featured slash commands, and slash commands defined by extensions aren't currently able to be featured.

+### Expose extension binaries

+- At a basic level, we want to be able to know what language servers an extension may install so that the user can approve them.
+- This may tie in to a more general extension capability system.